ptmt/ptmt.github.com/_posts/2015-01-24-facebook-flow-on-server-and-client.md

 Recently, we've got a library from Facebook that quickly became the next sensation in frontend world.
 The project called ReactJS which turned up as a really fresh approach to maintaining the view part of the web application.
-Facebook is well known for building tools which help to feel better with legacy: no matter what exactly legacy it is: languages, codebase or developers.
+Facebook is well known for building tools which help to feel better with legacy, no matter what exactly legacy it is: languages, codebase or developers.
 Hip-hop, HHVM, Hack.

 And now, meet awesome [Facebook Flow](http://flowtype.org/) — static typechecker for Javascript.